Introduction

 policy themselves, something that's not possible with a policy created in the root

 namespace.
-Additionally, it can be a "cleaner" approach as the policies related to the namespace are held within the namespace, rather than cluttering the root
+Additionally, it can be a "cleaner" approach as the policies related to the namespace are held within the namespace, rather than in the root

 namespace.

-Many of the commands we will be using leverage the -namespace
+Many of the below commands we will be leveraging the -namespace

-option, which lets you choose which namespace the command is executed against.
+option, which allows choosing which namespace the command is executed against.

 vault policy write -namespace=foo foo-admin - << EOF